A.

 From the early parts of the Bible God communicated by dreams (see Gen

-that when the Holy Spirit was poured out, prophetic dreams would be
+when the Holy Spirit was poured out, prophetic dreams would be common

-to dreams and responding to them.
+dreams and responding to them.
 Joseph certainly was!
 Hallelujah!
+He saved

-He saved Jesus' life by his obedience!
-Next the matter of prophetic
+Jesus' life by his obedience!
+Next the matter of prophetic fulfilment.

-fulfilment.
-Matthew has the insight to see that every detail is part
+Matthew has the insight to see that every detail is part of God's declared

 D.